 After the ceremony, it’s off to the reception.
 Here, Perfect Photos will be capturing the moments you may miss due to the whirlwind of activity surrounding you.
 We strive to give you the full story of the day because we know how quickly it goes by for the bride and groom.
 Along with the traditional shots – the bouquet and garter toss, the first dance, cutting of the cake – we look for the little things.
 The joy on your parents’ faces, the children twirling on the dance floor, the groomsmen playing air guitars.
 And feel free to take us by the arm and drag us over for a picture of you with Aunt May.
 We want to get the pictures that are most special to you.
 And we stick around until the bride and groom leave.

 During the following days, we sift through the pictures.
 We crop, lighten, darken, colorize – whatever is needed to make your pictures perfectly beautiful.
-This part of the process usually takes up to a week or so, but it’s important to the quality of the images.
-The images are then placed on a DVD and delivered to you along with a release letter stating you are authorized to print our photos.
+This part of the process usually takes up to a four weeks or so, but it’s important to the quality of the images.
+The images are then placed on a DVD and delivered to you along with a release letter stating you are authorized to print your photos.

 We hope this gives you some idea of what to expect.
 A good photo shoot really is a collaboration between the photographer and the client, each injecting their ideas to make the photos unique to that moment.